 When you think of fasting, you might think of religion.
 Be it Ramadan, Yom Kippur or Navaratri.
 Besides religious festivals, it’s uncommon for anyone to fast.
-In fact the western world is so obsessed with constantly eating people often rabbit how ‘breakfast is the most important meal of the day’.
-Personally, it wasn’t until I came across Martin Berkham’s essay on breakfast that I realised I didn’t have to force cereal down my throat on wakening.
+In fact the western world is so obsessed with constantly eating, that people often rabbit how ‘breakfast is the most important meal of the day’.
+Personally, it wasn’t until I came across Martin Berkham’s essay on breakfast that I realised I didn’t have to force food down my throat on wakening.

 Some families are more forward thinking on this issue, but I definitely grew up in a household of breakfast eaters.

 I remember a few years back throwing up on a run because I’d gulped down a protein shake prior.
 So entrenched was the idea that I’d need fuel in the system before I could move a muscle.
-However for the last 18 months I’ve worked out in a fasted state each morning very effectively, I’d go as far as to say it’s my preferred workout state (and that’s a big change from when I’d consistently work out late in the evening, after having eaten all day).
+However for the last 18 months I’ve worked out in a fasted state each morning very effectively, I’d go as far as to say it’s my preferred workout state.

 Despite losing my fear of not eating constantly, it’s still rare for me to go long without eating.
 This would be my first time fasting over 24 hours, ever.